dy/wavefont/readme.md

 * Dashes, dot, underscore characters alias to _1_ value.
 * Vertical lines like `|` alias to max value.
 * Block characters ▁▂▃▄▅▆▇█ are mapped to corresponding bars.
-* [Adobe Blank](https://github.com/adobe-fonts/adobe-blank-vf) font-face can be used to avoid flash of system font while loading wavefont.
-It can as well be used as blob.

 ## Building